xierunzhi/CytoTalk/README.md

 We selected cell types “BCells” and “TCells”, specified our input directory, and that’s all we need for a default run (recommended settings).
-CytoTalk will automatically create a new folder called “cytotalk-output” in our working directory, but we can set the `dir_out` parameter to change this behavior.
+CytoTalk will automatically create a new folder called “CytoTalk-output” in our working directory, but we can set the `dir_out` parameter to change this behavior.
 The most important optional parameters to look at are `cutoff_a`, `cutoff_b`, and `beta_max`;
 details on these can be found in the help page for the `run_cytotalk`